Skip to main content

 runner:

-relay_address: "wss://<RELAY_SERVER_URL>/register"
+relay_address: "wss://<RELAY_SERVER_URL>/register" # e.g., wss://relay.yourcompany.com/register

 nudgebee:

-auth_secret_key: "<NUDBGEE_AUTH_KEY>"
+auth_secret_key: "<YOUR_AUTH_KEY>"

 endpoint: "https://<COLLECTOR_SERVER_URL>/"